0xff6a/pen-test-sinatra/README.md

 Using a full suite of penetration tests against my own app hosted on heroku.
 Original app details can be found [here](https://github.com/foxjerem/bookmark-manager)

+See README in attacks subdirectory for details of the attack code

 I. Authentication
 -----------------
 Created a simplified brute force attack (using only 10 password guesses loaded from a file) using the Net::HTTP library.
 Attack cracks password easily.
 Attemp to halt attacks by limiting login attempts to 5 per user: